Washtenaw County Chapter

 Budget Committee: The Treasurer and two Presidential appointees from the general membership will serve on this committee.
 The Committee will review the budget annually in December, prior to the Treasurer’s annual report in January .

 Nominating Committee: The Recorder and two Presidential appointees from the general membership will serve on this committee.
-The Committee will convene annually in November to prepare a slate of candidates for Vice President, Recorder, Treasurer and Webmaster.
+The Committee will convene annually in November to prepare a slate of candidates for Vice President, Recorder, Treasurer, Communications Coordinator and up to two At-Large Members.
 The Vice President will automatically be advanced on the slate to be the candidate for President.
 The slate will be presented to the Executive Board in December.

 Section 14 ELECTION PROCEDURES: The President will appoint the Nominating Committee in November and this Committee shall submit nominations for elected officers to the Executive Committee In December.
 The general membership shall be notified of the nominations in writing in December.
 The election will be held at the January general meeting.
 Only members who are current with local, state and national dues, or have been exempt according to Section 5, may nominate, vote or run for office.
 Additional nominations may be made from the floor on the day of the election.
 No member shall hold more than one office at a time.
 No member may serve more than two consecutive terms.